-More microbes are found in air over land masses than far at sea.
-Spores of fungi, especially Alternaria, Cladosporium, Penicillium and Aspergillus are more numerous than other forms over sea within about 400 miles of land in both polar and tropical air masses at all altitudes up to about 10,000 feet.
-Microbes found in air over populated land areas below the altitude of 500 feet in clear weather include spores of Bacillus and Clostridium, ascospores of yeasts, fragments of mycelium and spores of molds and actinomycetes, pollen, protozoan cysts, algae, Micrococcus, Corynebacterium etc.
+More microbes are found in the air over land masses than far at sea.
+Spores of fungi, especially Alternaria, Cladosporium, Penicillium, and Aspergillus are more numerous than other forms over sea within about 400 miles of land in both polar and tropical air masses at all altitudes up to about 10,000 feet.
+Microbes found in the air over populated land areas below the altitude of 500 feet in clear weather include spores of Bacillus and Clostridium, ascospores of yeasts, fragments of mycelium, and spores of molds and actinomycetes, pollen, protozoan cysts, algae, Micrococcus, Corynebacterium, etc.

 Dust of institutions and hospitals

-In the dust and air of schools and hospital wards or the rooms of persons suffering from infectious diseases, microbes such as tubercle bacilli, streptococci, pneumococci and staphylococci have been demonstrated.
-These respiratory bacteria are dispersed in air in the droplets of saliva and mucus produced by coughing, sneezing, talking and laughing.
-Viruses of respiratory tract and some enteric tract are also transmitted by dust and air.
-Pathogens in dust are primarily derived from the objects contaminated with infectious secretions that after drying become infectious dust.
+In the dust and air of schools and hospital wards or the rooms of persons suffering from infectious diseases, microbes such as tubercle bacilli, streptococci, pneumococci, and staphylococci have been demonstrated.
+These respiratory bacteria are dispersed in the air in the droplets of saliva and mucus produced by coughing, sneezing, talking, and laughing.
+Viruses of the respiratory tract and some enteric tract are also transmitted by dust and air.
+Pathogens in dust are primarily derived from objects contaminated with infectious secretions that after drying become infectious dust.

-Although a number of microorganisms are present in air, it doesn’t have an indigenous flora.
+Although a number of microorganisms are present in the air, it doesn’t have an indigenous flora.
 Air is not a natural environment for microorganisms as it doesn’t contain enough moisture and nutrients to support their growth and reproduction.
-Quite a number of sources have been found to be responsible for the air micro flora.
+Quite a number of sources have been found to be responsible for the air microflora.

 1. Soil: One of the most common sources of air microflora is the soil.
-Soil microorganisms when disturbed by the wind, liberated into the air and remain suspended there for a long period of time.
-Digging or ploughing of the soil may also release soil microbes into the air.
+Soil microorganisms when disturbed by the wind, are liberated into the air and remain suspended there for a long period of time.
+Digging or plowing of the soil may also release soil microbes into the air.

 2. Water: Microorganisms of water may be released into the air in the form of water droplets or aerosols.
-Splashing of water by wind or tidal action may also produce droplets or aerosols.
+The splashing of water by wind or tidal action may also produce droplets or aerosols.

 3. Plant and Animal: Air currents may bring the microorganisms from plant or animal surfaces into the air.
 These organisms may be either commensals or plant or animal pathogens.
 For example, spores of Puccinia graminis travel over a thousand kilometers.

-Large aerosol droplets settle out rapidly from air on to various surfaces and get dried.
+Large aerosol droplets settle out rapidly from the air onto various surfaces and get dried.
 Nasal and throat discharges from a patient can also contaminate surfaces and become dry.
 Disturbance of this dried material by bed making, handling a handkerchief having dried secretions or sweeping floors in the patient’s room can generate dust particles that add microorganisms to the circulating air.
-Most dust particles laden with microorganisms.
+Most dust particles are laden with microorganisms.

-1. Bacillus sp., Clostridium sp.: Can survive 200 years in air dried state.
+1. Bacillus sp., Clostridium sp.: Can survive 200 years in the air-dried state.

 2. Salmonella typhi: Can survive 6-10 minutes

-3. Vibrio cholerae: Can survive only 2-6 minutes in air.
+3. Vibrio cholerae: Can survive only 2-6 minutes in the air.